-Top Travel Credit Cards for 2015
+Top Travel Credit Cards for 2020

-Summer is right around the corner and people are already planning their getaways.
 Traveling can be quite expensive, which is why so many people have to cut back on their vacations.
 But with the right credit card rewards program, you can save money on your trip and get extra bonuses while you’re on the road.
 Some credit cards are better for traveling than others, and the right one for you may not be the right one for someone else.
 It all depends on what kind of trip you take.

-The Capital One VentureOne card is considered one of the best travel rewards card in the industry due to its low fees and great rewards opportunities.
-It offers 0% APR for the first 12 months (until April 2016) on purchases, and then a low 11.9% to 21.9% APR after that.
-For those who like to travel abroad, VentureOne has no foreign transaction fees.
-You can enjoy your time without having to worry about currency conversions.
-Best of all, you can get 1.25 miles for every $1 you spend on the card, which can be redeemed for travel expenses.
+Capital One® VentureOne® Rewards Credit Card is considered one of the best travel rewards card in the industry due to its low fees and great rewards opportunities.
+It offers 0% APR for the first 12 months on purchases, and then a relatively low 13.49% - 23.49% (Variable) APR after that.
+For those who like to travel abroad, Capital One VentureOne has no foreign transaction fees.
+You get 1.25 miles for every $1 you spend on the card, which can be redeemed for travel expenses.
 This is in addition to the 20,000 bonus miles you’ll receive (equivalent to $200) if you spend more than $1,000 on your card during the first three months of card ownership.
 These miles can be used on any airline or hotel, and have no blackout dates.
-The card has no annual fee and is EMV compatible.
-If you make a lot of purchases on your credit card, you may want to consider the Capital One Venture card.
-This does have an annual fee of $59 after the first year, but pays two miles for every dollar you spend.
-In addition, it has an upfront bonus of 40,000 miles once you spend $3,000 during the first three months.
+The card has no annual fee.
+If you make a lot of purchases on your credit card, you may want to consider the Capital One® Venture® Rewards Credit Card.
+This does have an annual fee of $95 after the first year, but pays two miles for every dollar you spend.
+In addition, it has an upfront bonus of 50,000 miles once you spend $3,000 during the first three months.